pramnora/python/frameworks/streamlit/website/README.md

 > http://localhost:5001

 ...you go over to your web browser; and, type in that URL in order to view the website 'output'.

+If you wish to stop the site running...just type in...at the terminal window.

+[CTRL]+[C]

+...which will stop the web server running.

+NOTE:

+- If your web browser already had opened windows before...; then, those windows will still remain open.

+- If your web browser was opened from Streamlit itself...; then, it will automatically close the web browser down...
+whenever you choose to stop the web sever running, anymore.